o-z-e-r-e-r/Leaflet.DynamicServiceLoader/README.md

 ## Features

 - **Dynamic Service Management**:
-  - Add WMS and WMTS (GeoServer and Esri) services at runtime via a simple user interface.
+  - Add WMS and WMTS (GeoServer and Esri) at runtime via a simple user interface.
   - Fetch and display available layers for selection.
   - Add selected layers to the map dynamically.

 - **Layer Management**:
-  - Options to select all layers, deselect layers, and clear all added layers.
+  - Options to select all layers, deselect layers and clear all added layers.
   - Supports dynamic attribution and interactivity.

-- **Client-Side Functionality**:
+- **Client Side Functionality**:
   - No need to modify HTML or JavaScript to add new services.
   - Fully interactive and controlled by end-users.

-- **Custom Styling and Intuitive Interface**:
-  - Accordion-style interface for selecting and managing layers.
-  - Styled buttons for "Add Selected Layers," "Clear Layers," and more.

 ---